hfjooste/UltimateStarterKit/docs/uskcharacter.md

 	<li><a href="../audio">Audio</a>: Used to play sound effects either 2D or at a specified location</li>
 </ul>

+## Camera Clipping
+Sometimes parts of the character mesh or weapon might clip when close to the camera (especially while aiming).
+This can be fixed by changing <code>Set Near Clip Plane</code> to <code>0.1</code> in your project settings

 ## Components
 The <code>USKCharacter</code> uses the following components:
 <table>